FrankC01/pysui/DEVELOP.md

 Requires:

 - Linux or macos (x86_64 or M1)
+- Rust (stable) which also includes rustup and cargo
 - python 3.10 or greater
 - Rust (stable) which also includes rustup and cargo
 - pkg-config